MariaChichkan/TradingApp/README.md

 # TradingApp
-Trading application example
+Trading application example.
-This project was done to show the examples of code with asyncio, SQLAlchemy, Redis, PostgrSQL, Dash, Docker, Docker-compose.
+This project was done to show the examples of code with asyncio, SQLAlchemy, Redis, PostgreSQL, Dash, Docker, Docker-compose.